wangyiqiu/dbscan-python/README.md

 # Overview

-This repository hosts fast parallel DBSCAN clustering code for lower dimensional Euclidean space.
-The code automatically uses all available POSIX threads to speedup DBSCAN clustering.
-It stems from a paper presented in SIGMOD'20: [Theoretically Efficient and Practical Parallel DBSCAN](https://arxiv.org/abs/1912.06255).
+This repository hosts fast parallel DBSCAN clustering code for low dimensional Euclidean space.
+The code automatically uses the available threads on a parallel shared-memory machine to speedup DBSCAN clustering.
+It stems from a paper presented in SIGMOD'20: [Theoretically Efficient and Practical Parallel DBSCAN](https://dl.acm.org/doi/10.1145/3318464.3380582).

 Our software on 1 thread is on par with all serial state-of-the-art DBSCAN packages, and provides additional speedup via multi-threading.
 Below, we show a simple benchmark comparing our code with the DBSCAN implementation of Sklearn, tested on a 4-core computer, and a visualization of the clustering result.
 The time saved will be more significant on a larger data set and a machine with more cores.